Sting Ray (torpedo)

-The Sting Ray is a British acoustic homing lightweight torpedo (LWT) manufactured by GEC-Marconi, who were later bought out by BAE Systems.
+The Sting Ray is a British acoustic homing lightweight torpedo (LWT) manufactured by GEC-Marconi, who later evolved into BAE Systems.
 It entered service in 1982.

 Design and development

 In the 1950s the Royal Navy was equipped with British designed and built Mk 30 air-dropped torpedoes.
 These were passive homing weapons which relied on detecting the noise from submarine targets.
 However, as submarine noise levels decreased these weapons became ineffective.
 A design for a British Mk 31 torpedo which would have used active echo-location sonar failed to receive Government approval for production.
 US Mark 44 torpedoes were purchased for the Royal Navy in the 1960s to fill this role, and later replaced by US Mark 46 torpedoes.

 A desire not to be dependent on US torpedo purchases led to a research programme starting in 1964 to develop a British torpedo.
 Initially designated Naval and Air Staff Requirement (NASR) 7511, it was (much later in the late 1970s) designated the Sting Ray torpedo.